griga23/shoe-store/lab2.md

 You can find more information about Flink SQL Joins [here.(]https://docs.confluent.io/cloud/current/flink/reference/queries/joins.html)

 ### 2. Understand Timestamps
 Let's first look at our data records and their timestamps.
-Open Flink SQL workspace.
+Open the Flink SQL workspace.

-If you left the Flink SQL Workspace or refreshed the page, Catalog and Database dropdowns are reset.
+If you left the Flink SQL Workspace or refreshed the page, `catalog` and `database` dropdowns are reset.
 Make sure they are selected again.
 ![image](terraform/img/catalog-and-database-dropdown.png)

-Find all customer records for one customer and display timestamps when events were ingested in the `shoe_customers` Kafka topic
+Find all customer records for one customer and display the timestamps from when the events were ingested in the `shoe_customers` Kafka topic
 ```
 SELECT id,$rowtime
 FROM shoe_customers
 WHERE id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
-NOTE: Check timestamp when were the customer records generated.
+NOTE: Check the timestamp when the customer records were generated.

-Find all orders for one customer and display timestamps when events were ingested in the shoe_orders Kafka topic
+Find all orders for one customer and display the timestamps from when the events were ingested in the `shoe_orders` Kafka topic
 ```
 SELECT order_id, customer_id, $rowtime
 FROM shoe_orders